davidpaps/bank_tech_test/README.md

 # Bank Tech Test

 This is a simulation tech test.
 It was made to mimic a real life test of what one could expect from a junior development role.
-It functions as a small banking app which keeps track The specification is as follows:
+It functions as a small banking app which keeps track The specification given is as follows:

 __Requirements:__
 - You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)